KHALL3891/ticketlifecycle/README.md

 </p>
 <p>
 Here is an example of assignment and communication.
 This particular issue was assigned to agent Jane Doe with an emergency ticketing priority.
 Any major issue, such as this, is top priority and must resolved as soon as possible.
-Also being shown is the back and forth communication between all persons working to find a resolve of the problem.
+Also being shown is the back and forth communication between all persons working to find a resolution of the issue at hand.
 </p>
 <br />